 "Yes.
 It's pretty easy."

-"The aptitude ranking is based on three main measurements: A scan of whole-body nerve oscillation frequency, a spiritogramm and finally the blood-works.
-The aptitude for ARCUS orbments is mainly determined by two sub-factors: Above average neurological activity in the Theta-range determined through brain EEG and above average affinity for the Mirage element determined through the amount of certain blood factors.
+"The aptitude ranking is based on three main measurements: a scan of whole-body nerve oscillation frequency, a spiritogramm and finally the blood-works.
+The aptitude for ARCUS orbments is mainly determined by two sub-factors: Above average neurological activity in the theta-range determined through brain EEG and above average affinity for the mirage element determined through the amount of certain blood factors.
 You still follow?"

-He nodded.
+Olivert nodded.
 This was pretty fundamental knowledge.
 The others in the room followed his motion albeit with some hesitation.

-Olivert raised one single eyebrow.
+He raised one single eyebrow.
 "So what?
 Did the Reinford researchers bumble up their math?"

 Erika shook her head, her expression a study in unveiled disgust.
 "Nothing so amateurish, though in a way, what they did was far more deplorable.
 They introduced a fictional blood component."

-Victor Arseid blinked owlishly.
+Victor blinked owlishly.
 "A fictional blood component?"